Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 Before you start laying the beds, make sure the ground is level, in our case we had to separate and level up the area since our land is sitting on a slope.

 **Something to remember!** \
 Labour in New Zealand is just crazy expensive, so my suggestion is to do as much as you can: like tidying up and DIYs and let the rest be handled by the professionals.

+3. ##### Prepare the raised bed

+DIY the raised beds if you can, it’s easy and cost-effective, there are plenty of tutorials out there.
+I’m going to say this loud and clear, please use UNTREATED wood, you don’t want to buy treated wood that flows chemicals to your food, don’t you?
+There are plenty of options, we choose **Macrocarpa** Sleepers, as there are natural, solid, rot-resistant and durable.
+We bought ours from [Cypress Sawmill](https://www.cypress-sawmill.co.nz/).